|

 normally go out to dinner, even at home, the cost

-of meals in most Psiri places will be what you pay
+of meals in most Psiri places will be about 70% of what you would pay

 in a good restaurant anywhere in Europe or